Federal Aviation Regulations: Temporary flight restrictions

-The pertinent sections of the FAR (14 CFR Sections 91.137, 91.138, 91.139, 91.141, 91.143, 91.145, 99.7) describe temporary flight restrictions (TFR).
+The pertinent sections of the FAA regulations (14 CFR Sections 91.137, 91.138, 91.139, 91.141, 91.143, 91.145, 99.7) describe temporary flight restrictions (TFR).
 A TFR is a geographically-limited, short-term, airspace restriction, typically in the United States.
 Temporary flight restrictions often encompass major sporting events, natural disaster areas, air shows, space launches, and Presidential movements.
 Before the September 11, 2001 attacks, most TFRs were in the interest of safety to flying aircraft with occasional small restrictions for Presidential movements.
 Since 9/11, TFRs have been routinely used to restrict airspace for 30 nautical miles around the President, with a 10 nmi radius no-fly zone for non-scheduled flights.
 They are also available to other high-profile figures such as presidential and vice-presidential candidates (though not all do so, as Senator John Kerry, who did not ask for any TFR during the 2004 election).

 TFRs are deeply unpopular with pilots in the general aviation sector.
 Presidential TFRs are nearly 70 miles in diameter, and frequently close off not only the airport Air Force One is using but nearby airports as well.
 Others, including the Transportation Security Administration, argue that they are necessary for national security.
 TFRs can also be instituted for special military operations, such as with the 2023 Chinese balloon incident, where the FAA put into place one of the largest airspace restrictions in U.S. history, with an area approximately twice the size of Massachusetts and more than five times the restricted airspace surrounding Washington, D.C.

 The responsibility for screening requests for TFR and for subsequent granting or denying them, lies with the FAA's Office of System Operations Security.